ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/cover-module/cover-full-and-lite-mapping.md

 #### `floristics_voucher_full` and `floristics_voucher_lite`

-These 2 keys are protocol selection in the app, not mapping to TERN Ontology.
+These 2 keys are protocol selection in the app, in TERN Ontology, they map to the value(`tern:Method` or `tern:MethodCollection`) of property `sosa:usedProcedure`.

 #### `growth_form`